mjskay/ggdist/README.md

 Shrinkage towards the overall mean is visible in the Bayesian results.

-Comptability with `broom::tidy` also gives compatibility with `dotwhisker::dwplot`:
+Compatibility with `broom::tidy` also gives compatibility with `dotwhisker::dwplot`:

 ``` r